Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Introduction

-Note that whereas in conventional high-dimensional regression, the use of nonconvex penalties has been primarily motivated by a need to reduce bias in the estimation of large coefficients \citep{fan2001variable}, here the purpose is different: in our setting a nonconvex penalty is in fact even necessary for shrinkage to sparse solutions to occur (see Proposition~\ref{prop:convexpenalty}).
+Note that whereas in conventional high-dimensional regression, the use of nonconvex penalties has been primarily motivated by a need to reduce bias in the estimation of large coefficients \citep{fan2001variable}, here the purpose is very different: in our setting a nonconvex penalty is in fact even necessary for shrinkage to sparse solutions to occur (see Proposition~\ref{prop:convexpenalty}).
+Because of these fundamental differences, the rich algorithmic and statistical theory concerning high-dimensional regression with nonconvex penalties (see for example \citet{loh2012highdimensional,loh2015regularized, wang2014optimal, fan2018ilamm, zhao2018pathwise} and references therein) is not directly applicable to our setting.